Handbook for Bachelor of Science in Nursing

 - The pins are purchased much like a class ring and are made available for the ceremony.

-- The ceremony will be held before or during graduation.
+- The ceremony will be held before graduation.